iits-consulting/otc-terraform-template/README.md

 ## Create the kubernetes cluster and other infrastructure components

-First navigate to the directory otc-cloud
+First navigate to the directory otc-cloud/dev/

 ### Create Terraform state bucket